 - Health and Mobility: See the Centers for Disease Control and Prevention's website for Chile-specific health and safety information.

-See the budget sheet and the Fund your Experience page on the Education Abroad website.
+See the budget sheet (coming soon!) and the Fund your Experience page on the Education Abroad website.

 Upon confirmation of participation, program participants will pay a commitment deposit.

 Deposit Amount: $500

 Deposit Deadline: Friday, February 10, 2018